THE SALT PATH

-This book did divide the Den.
-Whilst some of us saw it as a remarkable achievement of survival against the odds, others were frustrated by some of their actions and questioned how such a grounded couple would have ended up homeless, without any support from family or friends and how their choices resulted in their misfortune of circumstand.
+This book divided the Den.
+Whilst some of us saw it as a remarkable achievement of survival against the odds, others were frustrated by some of their actions and questioned whether such a grounded couple could have been so naive as to have ended up homeless without any support from family or friends.

 Shortlisted for both the 2018 Costa Award and The Wainwright Book Prize.
-Raynor Winn’s second book The Wild Silence is due for release later this year.
+For those who would like to continue the story, Raynor Winn’s second book The Wild Silence has also been released.

 - for people who love books -